 Have you been hurt because of someone else’s negligence?
 If your answer is yes, you may have a personal injury claim.
-Knutson+Casey specialize in pursuing personal injury cases for citizens of the Mankato, Austin, and Owatoona.
+Knutson+Casey specialize in pursuing personal injury cases for citizens of the Mankato, Waseca, Austin, Owatonna and surrounding areas.

 A personal injury dispute can occur when a person believes he or she has been hurt as the direct result of the actions (or inaction) or another person.
 Generally, there are two ways a personal injury case can go: through a formal court proceeding or an informal settlement.

 Informal settlements are much more common than cases actually going to trial.
 If you’re going up against an insurance company to receive compensation for medical expenses, for example, filing a suit encourages action.
 Assuming the informal settlement amount is fair, we like to see personal injury cases resolved without going to trial.

 Formal civil trials are a last resort when all other options for negotiation have failed.
 If the parties you’re seeking compensation from don’t want to play fair, we’re not afraid to pursue a legal trial to get what you deserve.